Dark Skies activities

 Events that will light up your night

 The North York Moors National Park is a stargazer’s paradise, with some of the best dark skies in the country.
 It’s all about discovering, learning and enjoying the dark and the stars you can see as a result, with events throughout the year, suitable for all ages.
-Have a look at our Where to go, what to see page for some ideas on the best locations for stargazing or read on to discover more about our star studded events.
+Have a look at our Where to go, what to see for ideas on the best locations for stargazing or read on to discover more about our star studded events.

-As an International Dark Sky Reserve, designated by DarkSky (formerly International Dark-Sky Association), the North York Moors is one of the best places in the world to appreciate what's above.
+As an International Dark Sky Reserve, designated by DarkSky, the North York Moors is one of the best places in the world to appreciate what's above.
 Our festivals are the best opportunity to learn about and enjoy our sparkling night skies.
+Read about the work we are doing to protect the dark skies on a featured blog on the Countryside Jobs Service website.

-Dark skies event Go Stargazing
+Dark skies event Credit Go Stargazing

 Events and activities